gordonguthrie/TheManual/docs/chapter2/overtone_synths.md

 ## The Clojure library: Overtone

-For earlier versions of Sonic Pi synths were written not in SuperCollider but with a Clojure libary called Overtone.
+For earlier versions of Sonic Pi synths were written not in SuperCollider but with a Clojure library called Overtone.

 Remember that FX and sample handling and anything that also affects sound is handled in SuperCollider under the covers and the source code that you find in the [Clojure synths](https://github.com/sonic-pi-net/sonic-pi/tree/710107fe22c5977b9fa5e83b71e30f847610e240/etc/synthdefs/designs/overtone/sonic-pi/src/sonic_pi) directory will include code to do that too.